MediaComem/comem-webdev/subjects/reverse-proxy/README.md

 # Reverse Proxying

-Learn about reverse proxying and load balancing, and put it in practice using nginx.
+Learn what a reverse proxy is, and put it in practice using nginx.

 <!-- slide-include ../../BANNER.md -->